210726-Enterprise/MoonVase4_P2_UI/README.md

 # MoonVase4_Project2_UI

 ## Description
-Faurex is an application that allows traders to exchange U.S Dollars to a set variety of foreign currencies: British Pounds, Euros and New Zealand Dollars.
+Faurex is an application that allows traders to simulate exchanging U.S Dollars to a set variety of foreign currencies: British Pounds, Euros and New Zealand Dollars.
 Traders will be able to create a single account, deposit money, and compare the trade value of U.S Dollars to the other currencies.
 The app will track these trades made for traders to review later.
 This particular repository is focused on the frontend of our web application.